EwoutH/anevicon/README.md

  - Anevicon was developed as a means of testing the stress resistance of servers, and not for hacking, that is, the author of the project **IS NOT RESPONSIBLE** for any damage caused by your use of my program.
 See [the license notice](https://github.com/Gymmasssorla/anevicon/blob/master/LICENSE#L600).

  - Despite the fact that Anevicon is heavily tested both automatically and manually, does not mean that the author is responsible for any bug in his work.
 The program comes with **ABSOLUTELY NO WARRANTY**, see [the license disclaimer](https://github.com/Gymmasssorla/anevicon/blob/master/LICENSE#L589).

+## Disclaimer
+> Anevivon is still under heavy development process and it is quite unstable now, not all options are implemented, and not all things are tested as it should.
+Feel free to contribute, add more features, debate with others, and suggest your genius ideas!